 Students should have the equivalent of two semesters (fall departure) or three semesters (spring departure) of college-level Japanese completed by the time of their departure.
 The program is most appropriate for the junior year, but other arrangements are considered.

 SUMMER STUDY

+Modern Japanese Track

-Modern Japanese track: https://global.undergrad.columbia.edu/ program/kcjs-summer-modern-japanese This program is open to students in good academic standing who have completed at least one year of college-level Japanese or the equivalent.
+This program is open to students in good academic standing who have completed at least one year of college-level Japanese or the equivalent.
 Recent graduates may also apply.